Tidying Transformers

 Optimus Prime

 Optimus Prime is featured in the 1984-1985 catalogues and seasons and that works fine.
 Then his character is resurrected in 1987 but the new Powermaster toy of Optimum Prime only hits shelves in 1988.
 I would like to have seen these reconciled.
-The latter toy has its pros and cons – I like that it brings Prime to the same size as Galvatron but will forever lament its introduction of faux-parts to Transformers.
+The latter toy has its pros and cons – I like that it brings Prime to the same size as Galvatron but will forever lament its introduction of 'faux-parts' to Transformers.

 Dinobots - Constructicons – Insecticons

-These three groups all have similar profiles in toy and cartoon continuity but I wish to see them be more consistent.
+These three groups all have similar profiles in toy and cartoon continuity but I wish to see that be more consistent.
 All three sets of toys were on shelves in 1985-1986.
 The corresponding characters however debut with much fanfare part way into the 1984 season and continue to be prominent in 1985.
 They become background characters in 1986 (with the exception of Grimlock who becomes a key participant in Autobot adventures).
 However there is the problem of what happens to the Insecticons in the movie.

 There is also the matter of the Deluxe Insecticon toys.
 These came from the Japanese company Takatoku Toys and have a very different look and feel from the standard Insecticons.
 They were never cartoon characters and that makes sense to me.
 Also I cannot recall seeing them in Australian shops.
 I suspect these toys would look okay in a later Beast Wars display.